ericogr/k8s-object-template-operator/README.md

 ```

 ## Additionals Kubernetes Roles
-This operator must be allowed to create kubernetes objects.
-With default permission, it can create any object, but it can be a security issue.
-The ClusterRole ```k8s-ot-manager-role``` can be used to set permissions as necessary.
+This operator should be allowed to create objects defined in templates.
+With default permission, it can create any object, but it can be a bit tricky.
+The ClusterRole ```k8s-ot-manager-role``` can be used to set permissions as needed.

 See this example to add PrometheusRules permission to this operator: